 A doctor may first suspect you have this condition during a normal physical while listening to your heart with a stethoscope.

-If he doesn’t hear the telltale signs but you’re having many of the symptoms, he may order some other tests.
+If they don’t hear the telltale signs but you’re having many of the symptoms, they may order some other tests.

 A common follow-up test is called an echocardiogram.
 It uses sound waves to make an image of your beating heart.
-Your doctor might also want to get a CT or MRI scan of your chest to help figure out what’s going on.
+Your doctor might also want to get a transesophageal echocardiogram (TEE), a computed tomography (CT or CAT) scan, or magnetic resonance imaging (MRI) scan of your chest to help figure out what’s going on.
 These are tests which give the doctor a picture of your insides.